 - Marine industry

-It is important to note that the Grade 30 chain should not be used for overhead lifting as its working load limit is too low.
+It is important to note that Grade 30 industrial chains should not be used for overhead lifting as its working load limit is too low.

-Elite Sales offers a Grade 30 Proof Coil chain available in numerous diameters and in self-colored, zinc plated, and hot galvanized finishes.
+Elite Sales offers a Grade 30 Proof Coil chain available in numerous diameters.
+You may also purchase Grade 30 hot galvanized chains as well as self-colored or zinc plated finishes.

 - Heavy duty trucking